Ubaid-Parvaiz/The-complete-software-developer-roadmap/README.md

 # Step2:Pickup a programming language: 15-20 days

 I would suggest to pick up JavaScript.since it's so flexible and you can do a lot in it.
+Mozilla has a free course on it.It's so amazing also freecodecamp has a good course on it.You can check their channel on YouTube.

 # Step:3 Learn a framework and start building projects 10-15 days